dhwanil1907/sba-loan-approval-and-default-risk/README.md

 # Hi, I’m @dhwanil1907 👋
-- 👀 I’m interested in data science, machine learning, and software development.
+- 👀 I'm passionate about data science, machine learning, and software development, with a focus on responsible computing and AI ethics.
-- 🌱 I’m currently learning **advanced data analytics techniques and exploring new programming languages.
+- 🌱 Currently pursuing a Bachelor of Science in Data Science at San Jose State University, I'm expanding my skills in Java, Statistics, Data Analytics, and Python.
-- 💞️ I’m looking to collaborate on data-driven projects and automation tools.
+- 💞️ I'm eager to collaborate on data-driven projects, automation tools, and initiatives that promote workplace inclusion and equity.
-- 📫 How to reach me: [Email me](mailto:dranpura1907@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/dhwanil-ranpura/).
+- 📫 You can reach me at dranpura1907@gmail.com or connect with me on LinkedIn(https://www.linkedin.com/in/dhwanil-ranpura/).
-- 😄 Pronouns: he/him.
-- ⚡ Fun fact: I boosted portfolio returns by 15% in an international investment competition!
+- ⚡ Fun fact: I developed predictive models for SBA loan prediction, achieving an impressive 93% overall model accuracy and a 95.55% ROC-AUC score.